spurin/tobii-aoi-copy/README.md

 This is a script that can be used to copy the AOI (Areas of Interest) from one Tobii project to another.
 It is useful if you have created Areas of Interest against a video in one project, and then need to replicate those Areas of Interest to another project, that uses exactly the same video.
 This creates a pixel perfect copy of the areas of interest with exact frames.

+# Latest Update

+I was suprised to see that this utility has had some popularity in China, based on the received Stars.
+I'm not too sure why but I wish you the best :)
+The most recent update also acopies the AOI grouping that exists in a project, if you do not wish to use this, see the previous commits.

 # Why this was created

 Despite a number of users seeking similar functionality on the Tobii related forums, Tobii studio at present provides a way of exporting AOI's, but does not provide an import facility allowing them to be used in another project.
 This project addresses this issue until a more suitable workaround is provided by the Tobii Studio software.